booleanbites/houzi-doc/_docs/custom-widgets/term_widget.md

 ---
 title: Change design of Term
-category: App Setup
+category: Custom Widgets
-order: 10
+order: 8
 ---

 If you want to change Term design, you need to open following file: